Natemfries/natemfries.github.io/README.md

 The script loads the processed ECCO dataset, performs exploratory analysis, trains linear, ridge, and SVR models, constructs a phase-folded seasonal regression model, and generates all figures used in the report.

 ### Figures
-All figures generated in the code and included in the final report are available [here](assets/).
+All figures generated in the code and included in the final report are available in the repository [here](assets/).

 ### Data